 Broadcast and Video Production

-Students learn to use a variety of video production tools that are common in the real world such as Adobe Production Studio Suite and Apple Final Cut Pro Studio.
-They also learn to work with high-definition cameras, teleprompters, and professional video switchers in both a studio and field setting to produce videos such as news broadcasts, commercials, short stories, and more.
+Students learn to use a variety of software tools that are common in the real world such as Adobe Production Studio Suite and Apple Final Cut Pro Studio.
+They also learn to work with high-definition cameras, teleprompters, and professional video switchers in both a studio and field setting to produce news broadcasts, commercials, short stories and various other productions.

 Employment Opportunities